Superstar64/aith/README.md

   * Pointer for Robinson unification algorithm
 ### Type Inference (First Class Polymorphism)
 The idea of having an implicit type scheme and explicit type scheme is taken from these two papers (QML and the Explicit Poly-ML variant).
-The two major modifications are that scope type variables are used rather then schematic ones and type applications have an optional hole.
+The major modification is that scope type variables are used rather then schematic ones.
 * [Semi-Explicit First-Class Polymorphism for ML](https://caml.inria.fr/pub/papers/garrigue_remy-poly-ic99.pdf)
 * [QML : Explicit First-Class Polymorphism for ML](https://www.microsoft.com/en-us/research/wp-content/uploads/2009/09/QML-Explicit-First-Class-Polymorphism-for-ML.pdf)
 ### Type Inference (Subtyping)